JPLee01/pandas-project/README.md

 ```

 #### Print Summary Statistics for each of the Species (Rounded to 3 Decimal Places)
-In order to create a summary statistics for each of the Species we first need to create DataFrames for each of the species, to do this we use the Pandas.DataFrame command to further breakdown the origional DataFrame:
+In order to create a summary statistics for each of the species we first need to create DataFrames for each of the species, to do this we use the Pandas.DataFrame command to further breakdown the origional DataFrame:
 ```
 setosa = f[f['species']=="setosa"]
 versicolor = f[f['species']=="versicolor"]